Eskimo kiss

-An Eskimo kiss, nose kiss, or nose rub is the act of pressing or rubbing the tip of one's nose against another's cheek.
-The original term in Inuit languages for the action of rubbing one's nose against another's cheek is kunik.
-The kunik version of the nose-kiss is found in other cultures.
+An Eskimo kiss, nose kiss, or nose rub is a gesture of affection where one rubs the tip of one's nose against another person's face.
+In Inuit culture, the gesture is known as a kunik, and consists of pressing or rubbing the tip of one's nose against another's cheek.
+In non-Inuit English-speaking culture, two people Eskimo kiss by rubbing the tips of their noses together.
+Nose-to-cheek kisses are found in other cultures as well.

 History

-When early Western explorers of the Arctic first witnessed Inuit nose rubbing as a greeting behavior, they dubbed it Eskimo kissing, despite the practice's prevalence in nearby non-Eskimo cultures.
-This was used as an intimate greeting by the Inuit who, when they meet outside, often have little except their nose and eyes exposed.
+When early Western explorers of the Arctic first witnessed Inuit nose rubbing as a greeting behavior, they dubbed it Eskimo kissing.
+The practice was also prevalent in nearby non-Inuit cultures.

 In Inuit culture

 Among the Inuit, kunik is a form of expressing affection, usually between family members and loved ones or to young children, that involves pressing the nose and upper lip against the skin (commonly of the cheeks or forehead) and breathing in, causing the loved one's skin or hair to be suctioned against the nose and upper lip.
 A common misconception is that the practice arose so that Inuit could kiss without their mouths freezing together.
 Rather, it is a non-erotic but intimate greeting used by people who, when they meet outside, often have little except their nose and eyes exposed.

 The greeting was described in reports of Kerlungner and Wearner, part of a group of Alaskan Native people touring the United States with entrepreneur Miner W. Bruce in the 1890s: "Mr. Bruce yesterday instructed Kerlungner and Wearner that in this country they should not rub noses, and to close the lesson the two young women kissed each other in the new style for a beginning, both seeming to fear that they looked silly as they did it."